henriksundeodegard/context-adaptive-architecture/README.md

 - **Hidden risk:** Without an architectural mindset, those agents drift: brittle hacks, shallow “wow” moments, privacy holes, UX that manipulates rather than mentors.

-- **Opportunity:** If we bake _reflection_ and _growth intent_ into the architecture itself, we move from “smart automations” to symbiotic systems that help humans mature rather than merely comply.
+- **Opportunity:** If we bake _reflection_ and _evolution intent_ into the architecture itself, we move from “smart automations” to symbiotic systems that help humans mature rather than merely comply.

 - **The plateau of 'smart' systems:** Users are increasingly frustrated with rigid, unintelligent automations that lack context and require constant manual correction.
 The 'smart home' often becomes a 'chore home'.
 Vibe architecting addresses this by designing for graceful evolution, not brittle pre-programmed logic.